karenstackedup/social-links-profile/README.md

 ### What I learned

 - Semantic structure is very important
-- i learnt how to put an <a> inside a <li> and get both to seamlessly transition together
+- I learned how to put an a tag inside a li tag and get both to seamlessly transition together
+- There are different ways to solve a problem.

 ### Continued development

 - A better understanding of semantic HTML and CSS
+- Experiment different ways to do the same thing

 ## Author